jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_spotlightdiagnosticusergroups.md

 ### Spotlight Diagnostic Administrators

 Members of this group are granted administrator privileges in addition to user privileges.
 They can kill database sessions and change sensitive configuration items.

-Note: Administrative changes are logged.
+{% include note.html content="Administrative changes are logged.
 The logged entry includes the date, time, connection name, user and client IP address, a brief description of the action, and whether it succeeded or not.
-The log file is: ..\Agent\log\admin-audit.log in the Spotlight Diagnostic Server installation folder.
+See [Log of User Actions][enterprise_backend_logofuseractions]." %}

 ### Spotlight Diagnostic Read-Only

 Members of this group can view the Spotlight Overview pages, the drilldown pages, the playback data and alarm cases.
 They cannot make changes to Spotlight's operation.
 For example, they cannot alter the state of Spotlight Enterprise and Monitored Servers.

-Add members, increase / decrease your level of membership
+## Add members, increase / decrease your level of membership

 Your Network Administrator can add members, increase and decrease your membership as required.